 Chopping, slicing, dicing, peeling, and squealing (well hopefully not).
-That’s the gist of most of the knife skills you’ll need to learn in order to get through most of your cooking tasks.
+That’s the gist of most of the knife skills you will need to learn in order to get through most of your cooking tasks.
 Most people can accomplish these things, but I bet they could accomplish them much more quickly and efficiently.
-You see, there is a right way to hold your knife and learning how to use it will put you on the path the blasting through green onions, celery and anything else like real chefs do (and you’ll awesome while you do it).
+You see, there is a right way to hold your knife and learning how to use it will put you on the path the blasting through green onions, celery and anything else like real chefs do (and you will feel awesome while you do it).

 Okay right, let’s start on our journey of learning how to knife!
 First lesson is learning your knife anatomy, so check that link out if you want to delve a little deeper into each piece of a knife.
 If not, no worries I’ll make sure you get the gist of what I mean here.

 First up is getting how to hold it down.
 It actually depends a little bit on the knife and what you’re cutting.
 I’ll be going over three different types of ways to hold it with each having their own purpose.
 You have your pinch hold, which is great for most of your knife related tasks.
 Then, the power hold (not an official title) which is great for tougher cuts that need a little more umph!
 Lastly, the pairing knife hold is used to hold a pairing knife and is used for peeling.

 So let’s start with the pinch hold!
 Almost every time you use your chef’s knife you will be using this hold.
 What you want to do is grasp the handle with your middle, ring, and pinky fingers.
 Your middle finger should rest on the bolster of the blade (that’s the transition area between the handle and the blade).
 It should fit rather comfortably as the knife’s handle is made for this.
 Next, take your index finger and thumb then pinch the blade at the top near the spine (top of the knife).